christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 \begin{figure}[h]
   \centering
   \includegraphics[width=0.8\textwidth]{images/load-balanced-sharding.pdf}
-  \caption{Simplified representation of a common replication and partitioning scheme for high availability.
+  \caption{Simplified representation of a common replication and partitioning scheme for high availability (with a replication factor of 3).
 Shards are placed in availability groups (data centers) that are close to their most frequent writers.
 They are replicated across availability groups so that they can be read with low latency and remain available even in the event of a data center outage.}
   \label{fig:load-balanced-sharding}
 \end{figure}